JetBrains/intellij-sdk-docs/topics/appendix/resources/intellij_platform_extension_point_list.md

 and add in intellij_community_plugins_extension_point_list.md.
 -->

-# Extension Point and Listener List
+# IntelliJ Platform Extension Point and Listener List

 <link-summary>Overview of Extension Points and Listeners for IntelliJ Platform.</link-summary>